hyperloop-rails/hyperloop-rails.github.io/_docs/static-analyzer.md

 + the size of redundantly-retrieved data (when query issues `select *` instead of projecting fields that are used)
 + ...

 These statistics will provide a sense of possible performance problems (and how serious they are) in each action.
-For more details, checkout our [database study](../../study_db.pdf).
+For more details, checkout our [database-related study](../../study_db.pdf).

 The following is a list of problem inefficiencies hyperloop is trying to automatically detect.